pau1a/Transcrypt/IA.md

 # **7. Taxonomy**

-The taxonomy defines the classification system used across content, including categories, tags, and other controlled groupings.
+The taxonomy defines the classification system used across content, including categories, tags, industries, audience facets, frameworks, and other controlled groupings.
 It ensures consistent organisation, improves discoverability, and supports internal search behaviours.
-Taxonomy also powers several cross-referential partials—such as Related Stories, For Your Industry, and Research Highlight—whose behaviour and placement rules are governed in Appendix D. Any taxonomy-driven partial must reflect the authoritative taxonomy structures defined in this section and catalogued in Appendix E (Taxonomy Catalogue).
+Taxonomy also powers several cross-referential partials—such as Related Stories, For Your Industry, and Research Highlight—whose behaviour and placement rules are governed in Appendix D. Any taxonomy-driven partial must reflect the authoritative taxonomy structures defined in this section and be backed by canonical entries in Appendix E (Taxonomy Catalogue).

-No category or tag may be used in the CMS, content, or partials layer unless it is defined and in an active state in Appendix E.
+No category, tag, industry, audience facet, or framework label may be used in the CMS, content, or partials layer unless it is defined and in an active state in Appendix E.

 ## **7.1 Core Categories**